Summer 2017 Registration Information

-Department of Psychology Summer 2013 class schedule.
-The following courses will be offered during Summer 2013.
+The Department of Psychology plans to offer the following courses during Summer 2015.
 (Note that summer offerings are dependent upon budget, faculty availability, and student enrollment):

-- Gpsyc 160, Life Span Human Development (Sections offered: 1st 4 weeks and online)
+- Psyc 160, Life Span Human Development (online)

 - Psyc 200, Mental Toughness (online)

-- Psyc 250, Introduction to Abnormal Psychology (Sections offered: 1st 4 weeks and online): This course is not appropriate for JMU Psychology majors
+- Psyc 250, Introduction to Abnormal Psychology (in person and online).
+This course is not for Psychology majors.
+See course notes for applicable majors and minors.

 - Psyc 365, Developmental Psychology (online)